 Ineligibility

 We understand that receiving a letter of ineligibility can be difficult and disappointing.
-It’s important to know that being ineligible does not mean your experience did not happen, it just means that you do not meet the terms of this specific Settlement Agreement.
+It’s important to know that being ineligible does not mean your experience did not happen, it just means that you do not meet the terms of this specific Settlement Agreement.Unless there was an error in fact or law in how your Claim was processed concerning the application of Schedule K (the school list) or you have documentation showing that you did in fact attend a school listed on Schedule K, a letter of ineligibility means that you are not part of the Survivor Class and therefore not eligible for compensation under this process.

 Please note that if you are ineligible to claim compensation under this Settlement, you can still bring a separate lawsuit against the individuals or organizations responsible for the abuse that you experienced, including the federal government.

-- the school, or for the years you attended the school, was not run by the federal government
+- the school, or for the years you attended the school, was not run by the federal government,

-- you opted out of this Settlement
+- you opted out of this Settlement,

 - the Claim is on behalf of an estate and the deceased died before July 31, 2007

-Q3.
 I attended an Indian Day School.
 Why am I not eligible?

-To be eligible for compensation, an individual must have attended one of the identified Federal Indian Day Schools or Federal Day Schools onSchedule Kof the Settlement Agreement (the school list) and experienced harm during the time the school was run by the Federal government.
-Find a list of the schools and the qualifying years.
+To be eligible for compensation, an individual must have attended one of the identified Federal Indian Day Schools or Federal Day Schools on Schedule K (the school list) of the Settlement Agreement and experienced harm during the time the school was run by the Federal government.
+Find a list of the schools and the qualifying years here.

 Some schools were run by entities other than the Federal government, such as churches, First Nations, or provincial or territorial governments.
 If you do not see the school you attended on the list (Schedule K), it is not covered under this class action.
-This Settlement only applies to those who attended federally established, operated, maintained, and controlled schools set out inSchedule K.

-Q4.
 I disagree with my assessment of ineligibility.
 Is there anything I can do about my ineligibility letter?

 We know that it is difficult and disappointing for people when they learn that they are not eligible for this Settlement.
 A finding of ineligibility does not mean that your experience is not real and valid.
 It just means that it does not meet the terms of this specific Settlement Agreement.